 “We will take advantage of our strategic proximity to top London scientific experts who conduct current groundbreaking research in health, in order to bring this knowledge to our U3A members.” – Helen Muller and Madeline Drake (series organisers)

-Meetings will be held on the first Monday of each month at 10.45 a.m. at the Union Church and Community Centre at the junction of Ferme Park Rd and Weston Park, N8 9PX.
+Meetings will be held on the first Monday of each month at the Union Church and Community Centre at the junction of Ferme Park Rd and Weston Park, N8 9PX.
 Refreshments are not provided at the Science of Health meetings.
 There will be no meetings on Bank Holiday Mondays.4 June 2018

-Dr John Ford : The global burden of disease study and a health profile for England John Ford is Senior Honorary Lecturer, Department of Mathematical Sciences, University of Essex.
+Dr Ford is Senior Honorary Lecturer, Department of Mathematical Sciences, University of Essex.2 July 2018

 Professor Paul Whiting : We need to talk about Alzheimer’s”.
 What do we know about the causes, and how are we doing in terms of developing new treatments?